nikaakin/terminal-path-manager/README.md

 ---

 Terminal path manager `tmp` is a tool that helps you to manage your terminal paths.
 It is a simple tool that allows you to add, change, remove, and list your paths.
-After adding the path you can use it in your terminal by typing `tpm cd <path-name>`.
+After adding the path you can use it in your terminal by typing `tpm cd <path-name>` or search the desired path with fuzzy finder `tpm search`.

 #